je09/spotifind/README.md

 It extracts contact information and musical styles from playlists, providing a comprehensive overview of the playlists' content.
 Works pretty similar to paid services like PlaylistSupply and Distrokid's playlist engine, but free and open-source.

+If you're looking for the app, you need to go [here](https://github.com/je09/spotifind-app)

 ## Features
 - **Search Playlists**: Search for playlists based on specific criteria.
 - **Extract Contacts**: Extract contact information from playlist descriptions.